Course Title: Engineering Capstone Project Part B

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-An essential prerequisite for this course is successful completion of Engineering Capstone Project (Part A).
-When combined with this course it coalesces and further develops all of the graduate attributes and skills that you have learnt and established to date in an authentic full-academic- year engineering experience.
+Successful completion of OENG1167 Engineering Capstone Project Part A. When combined with this course it coalesces and further develops all of the graduate attributes and skills that you have learnt and established to date in an authentic full-academic- year engineering experience.

 Course Description